bigsql/hive_fdw/README.md

 as well as the Oracle JDK 8.

-We also assume that the VM is accessible to the machine running PostgreSQL with the name **hdp-vm** and that the host running PostgreSQL can connect to **hdp-vm** on Hive TCP port 10000.
+We also assume that the VM is accessible to the machine running PostgreSQL with the name **sandbox-vm** and that the host running PostgreSQL can connect to **sandbox-vm** on Hive TCP port 10000.

 ### Copy the Hive Client JARs ###

-First, please determine the JAR files that you will need to copy from the CDH VM and HDP VM
+First, please determine the JAR files that you will need to copy from the CDH VM Or HDP VM

 Connect to the VM using SSH as per the following instructions: